-Norbert Riedel, Charles Casamento and Paul Maier serve on our nominating and corporate governance committee, which is chaired by Dr. Riedel.
+Norbert G. Riedel, Charles Casamento, Paul Maier and Jenn Adams serve on our nominating and corporate governance committee, which is chaired by Dr. Riedel.
+The nominating and corporate governance committee met once in 2023.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable SEC and Nasdaq rules.
 The nominating and corporate governance committee meets periodically with management.
-The nominating and corporate governance committee's responsibilities include:
+The duties and responsibilities of the nominating and corporate governance committee are set forth in its charter.
+Our nominating and corporate governance committee determined that no revisions needed to be made to the charter at this time.
+A copy of the charter of the nominating and corporate governance committee is available on the Company's website, located at www.etonpharma.com, under the Investors - Corporate Governance - Governance Documents section.
+As discussed in its charter, among other things, the duties and responsibilities of the nominating and corporate governance committee include:

-- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; and - overseeing the evaluation of our board of directors and management.
+- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; - overseeing the evaluation of our board of directors and management.